-There was overwhelming support for the draft policies as reflected in the consultation analysis (see supporting information).
+There was overwhelming support for the draft policies as reflected in the consultation analysis (see supporting information) and detailed in the Statement of Consultation (Appendix 1).

 Throughout the Plan’s development we have liaised with Officers from Harborough District Council to ensure that emerging policies are not only in general conformity with the existing Core Strategy but also unlikely to conflict with policies being progressed in the emerging Local Plan, which is expected to be adopted in 2018.